sr39/gizmo-debug/scripts/gizmo_documentation.md

 A large number of codes exist which can generate IC files for different types of GIZMO problems (again, anything that will generate ICs for GADGET will work for GIZMO).
 Here are (just a few) examples to get you started:

 + Cosmological simulations (large-volume and "zoom-in"): For these simulations, the MUSIC code (hosted [here](https://bitbucket.org/ohahn/music)) is a fantastic utility to construct both large-volume and "zoom-in" simulations (with or without baryons).
-Other commonly used codes work as well (such as [NGenIC](https://www.h-its.org/tap-software-en/ngenic-code/), [S-GenIC](https://github.com/sbird/S-GenIC), [2LPT](http://cosmo.nyu.edu/roman/2LPT/), or [CICsASS](http://faculty.washington.edu/mcquinn/Init_Cond_Code.html) which allows for baryon-DM velocity offsets, or [FalconIC](https://falconb.org/) for modified-gravity ICs).
+Other commonly used codes work as well (such as [NGenIC](https://www.h-its.org/tap-software-en/ngenic-code/), [S-GenIC](https://github.com/sbird/S-GenIC), [2LPT](http://cosmo.nyu.edu/roman/2LPT/), [ZInCo](https://ascl.net/1511.022), or [CICsASS](http://faculty.washington.edu/mcquinn/Init_Cond_Code.html) which allows for baryon-DM velocity offsets, or [FalconIC](https://falconb.org/) for modified-gravity ICs).

 + Isolated galaxies and galaxy mergers: the most popular code is probably the many variants of Volker Springel's MakeDisk (or MakeGalaxy) code, which is not public but widely available upon request from Volker or collaborators.
-A similar code, perhaps somewhat less flexible, is [PyICs](https://github.com/jakobherpich/pyICs).
+A more powerful code designed to implement true equilibrium initial distribution functions and arbitrary multi-component galaxies is [DICE](https://ascl.net/1607.002).
+Two similar codes built on this original code include [GalStep](http://ascl.net/code/v/1821) and, perhaps somewhat less flexible, [PyICs](https://github.com/jakobherpich/pyICs).
 Popular options also include codes like [GALIC](https://www.h-its.org/tap-software-en/galic-code/) which can generate arbitrary collisionless halo+disk+bulge systems (just not gas), or [StarScream](https://github.com/jayjaybillings/starscream) for collisionless systems, or [GalStep](https://github.com/ruggiero/galstep) designed for disks.
 Various cosmological and isolated-galaxy ICs are also public, for example from the [AGORA simulations](https://sites.google.com/site/santacruzcomparisonproject/details).

 + Clusters and hydrostatic systems: [Toycluster](https://github.com/jdonnert/Toycluster) allows one to set up collisionless systems with gas (hydro or MHD) and more complex sub-structure than allowed by the tools above for single-galaxies and galaxy mergers.
+[CluStep](http://ascl.net/code/v/1822) is designed to generate equilibrium smooth cluster halos.

 + ISM, star formation, and proto-stellar disks: [MakeCloud](https://github.com/omgspace/MakeCloud) is a public code to generate ICs for turbulent clouds (hydro or MHD), with arbitrary initial rotation, written by Mike Grudic at Caltech.
+Many of the "isolated galaxy" codes above (particularly one such as [DICE](https://ascl.net/1607.002)) can be fairly easily scaled to generate equilibrium proto-stellar or proto-planetary disks.

 + Fluid dynamics & MHD problems: the [Tests](#tests) portion of this User Guide links to pre-built ICs for dozens of test problems involving setups like multiphase fluid interfaces, shocktubes, spherical explosions, cloud-crushing problems, current sheets, field loops, rotors, Keplerian and galactic disks, and more.